carpentries/instructor-training/episodes/15-lesson-study.md

 Yesterday we started a discussion of the importance of [lesson study]({{ page.root }}/11-practice-teaching/).
 We started out by focusing on the lessons we can learn as instructors from watching others teach, having others observe our teaching, and giving and receiving feedback based on these observations.
-In this section, we'll switch our focus to another important part of lesson study: detailed discussion of curricular components (including lesson objectives, contents, and exercises) with an eye toward actively preparing to teach a workshop.
+In this section, we will switch our focus to another important part of lesson study: detailed discussion of curricular components (including lesson objectives, contents, and exercises) with an eye toward actively preparing to teach a workshop.